 One of the key markers of any profession is the existence of a credible certification program built upon an identified body of knowledge.
 The Certified Fund Raising Executive (CFRE) credential provides development professionals with a recognizable demonstration of personal and professional achievement and commitment to the field.

 The CFRE designation is a fantastic way to demonstrate your dedication to your career, open new doors in the development field, and enhance your credibility.
-The CFRE credential demonstrates an individual's mastery of the standards set for core knowledge and skills required of fundraising executives after five years of experience.
+The CFRE credential demonstrates an individual's mastery of the standards set for core knowledge and skills required of fundraising executives after three years of experience.
 This practice-based designation requires demonstration of having met these standards through both an application and a written examination.
 While the CFRE is not a part of AFP, AFP strongly encourages its members to certify.

 - Many current CFREs have said the hardest part of getting certified is not the test: it is the application, which requires the applicant to report on the previous three years of job performance, continuing education, and other items.
 Keeping track of all of those binders and folders you get can be difficult, but it’s easier than remembering that conference you attended two years ago!